5starland/21Days-website/_pages/privacypolicy.md

 # Privacy Policy

-Letalk respects your privacy and is committed to protect the personal information that you share with us.
+「21 days speak」 respects your privacy and is committed to protect the personal information that you share with us.
 Generally, you can browse through our website without giving us any information about yourself (except for cookies and pixel tags, as provided in this privacy policy).
 When we do need your personal information to provide services that you request or when you choose to use our application, an AI tool built to help you achieve English fluency (the “App” or the “Services”), or provide us with your personal information, for example when you decide to contact us for additional information, this policy describes how we collect and use your personal information.

-The entity responsible for the processing of your personal data is LANG AI LLC referred to as “Letalk”, “our”, “we” or “us” in this privacy policy.
+The entity responsible for the processing of your personal data is Hangzhou Xinglu Network Information Technology Co., Ltd referred to as 「21 days speak」, “our”, “we” or “us” in this privacy policy.

 Depending on your interaction with us, we collect two types of data: